ferasaljoudi/Capstone/Code/RaspberryPi5/SpeakerConfiguration/README.md

 ### Ensure Settings Restore on Boot

+- The `rc.local` file is included in this directory.
+This file ensures that ALSA settings (like volume levels) are restored automatically during system boot.
-- Create or edit the `rc.local` file:
+- Create `rc.local` file:

 ```sh
 sudo nano /etc/rc.local
 ```

-- The `rc.local` file is included in this directory.
-This file ensures that ALSA settings (like volume levels) are restored automatically during system boot.
 - Make the file executable:

 ```sh